MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       }
    }

-The Graphics Engine requires the synchronization between the drawings.
+The Graphics Engine requires synchronization between the drawings.
-To do that, it requires a call to ``LLUI_DISPLAY_requestDrawing`` at the beginning of native function implementation.
+Doing that requires a call to ``LLUI_DISPLAY_requestDrawing`` at the beginning of native function implementation.
-This function takes as parameter the MicroUI `GraphicsContext`_ and the pointer on the native function itself.
+This function takes as a parameter the MicroUI `GraphicsContext`_ and the pointer on the native function itself.
-This pointer must be casted in a ``SNI_callback``.
+This pointer must be cast in a ``SNI_callback``.

 **UI_DRAWING_drawLine** (available in MicroUI C Module)